Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

 Here are some hack squat tips to help you with your technique:

 - Experiment with different rep ranges.
-As a compound exercise using multiple muscle groups, you’ll benefit most from the hack squat by loading it in the rep range that is most conducive to your goals.
+As a compound exercise using multiple muscle groups, youโll benefit most from the hack squat by loading it in the rep range most conducive to your goals.
 Sticking in the 3-8 rep range will likely give you the greatest strength gains, and the +8 rep range will probably give you a greater hypertrophy stimulus.

 - Want to emphasize your hamstrings more?
-Place your feet higher up on the platform with a wide stance, and really push your knees out as you’re performing the exercise.
-This stance won’t let your knees travel as far forward as they would normally, reducing the demand on your quads and shifting it to your hamstrings instead.
+Use a higher foot placement on the platform with a wide stance, and push your knees out as you perform the exercise.
+This stance wonโt let your knees travel as far forward as they would normally, reducing the demand on your quads and shifting it to your hamstrings instead.

 Common Mistakes When Doing a Hack Squat